m92292363-collab/Safe-Gambia/README.md

      (this signs login sessions — never share it, never change it after launch)
 4. Go to **Deploys → Trigger deploy → Deploy site** so the new variables take effect.

+## Step 3b — Turn on real SMS codes (FREE, using your own phone)

+New accounts must verify their number with a 4-digit code (like Wave).
+Until you connect a sender, the app runs in **DEMO MODE**: the code shows on screen instead of arriving by SMS — perfect for testing.

+The FREE way — your Android phone becomes the SMS sender (SMSGate):

+1. On a spare or main Android phone, download the app from https://sms-gate.app (Download App button — it's free, open source, no registration needed).
+2. Install it, open it, and switch ON **Cloud server** mode.
+3. The app's Home screen shows a **username** and **password** — copy them.
+4. In Netlify → Environment variables, add:
+   - `SMSGATE_USERNAME`  (from the app)
+   - `SMSGATE_PASSWORD`  (from the app)
+5. Trigger a new deploy.
+Done — Safe now texts codes through YOUR phone, using YOUR SIM, at your normal Gambian SMS rate (get an SMS bundle and it's basically free).

+Keep that phone: plugged in, connected to internet, battery optimization OFF for the SMSGate app (so Android doesn't kill it), and loaded with an SMS bundle.
+That phone is now your SMS server.

+Good for pilots and hundreds of users.
+If Safe grows big, carriers may limit one SIM sending thousands of texts — at that point add Twilio as backup (the code already supports it: set `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, `TWILIO_FROM` and it's used automatically if your phone fails).

+SMS safety built in: codes are hashed in the database, expire in 5 minutes, max 5 wrong tries per code, and max 3 codes per number per 10 minutes.

 ## Step 4 — Make yourself admin

 1. Open your live site and **Create account** with your own phone number.